 The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of functional expenses.
 Accordingly, certain costs have been allocated among program and supporting services based on estimates by management.
-During 2015, management reevaluated its allocation of costs for reporting functional expenses.

 Use of Estimates